ADS Classification and Handbook of Dahlias

 - Two or more evenly merging harmonious or pleasingly contrasting colors.

 - The short or immature ray florets comprising the central portion of the fully double flowers when at their prime stage.

 - A more or less flat, circular group of tubular florets fully visible in open-centered type dahlias.

 - DISC FLORETS

-- One of the small flowers which collectively comprise the
+- One of the small flowers that collectively comprise the flower head.

 - FULLY DOUBLE